cydriclopez/docker-pg-dev/README.md

 ```

 The nice thing with the Linux terminal is that you can open several tabs in it, as many as you need.
 I usually open 3 to 5 tabs in my terminal as shown below.

----

-### My laptop setup

-***No I'm not endorsing or recommending it*** but for years now my choice work laptop is the [***Pixelbook Go***](https://store.google.com/us/product/pixelbook_go?hl=en-US).
-It has been out since 2019 but it is still a really nice useful development tool.
-I have the i5 16Gig RAM 128GB SSD model.
-Now there are way nicer laptops out there but I have been happy with this one and for the moment would not trade it for anything else out there.
-At the current price point of $650 bucks, now this thing is a steal.
-It runs an instance of [Debian](https://www.debian.org/) GNU/Linux 11 (bullseye) in a [LXD VM](https://linuxcontainers.org/lxd/) inside [Crostini](https://chromeos.dev/en/linux) which itself is based on Linux's built-in [KVM VM tool](https://www.linux-kvm.org/page/Main_Page).
-[Chrome OS](https://www.google.com/chromebook/chrome-os/) itself is based on the [Gentoo Linux distribution](https://www.gentoo.org/).

-There is a lot of energy and excitement in the whole [Linux ecosystem](https://www.linuxfoundation.org/).
-The [Open Source Initiative](https://opensource.org/) was created to protect the open source intellectual property and ensure the whole ecosystem thrives.

----

 This is my Postgresql database workspace:
 <img src="assets/images/Screenshot 2022-06-30 2.01.54 PM.png" width="650"/>